Active vs. Passive Investing: What are Active and Passive Investments? Which Strategy Works Best for You?

 Active Investment

 Active investing involves managing your investments yourself, either alone or with the help of professionals.
 Active investors generally do not mind taking additional risks in the hope of achieving larger returns.
 Investors focus on making quick returns by buying and selling stocks or other assets regularly.
-They spend researching and analyzing market trends to make quick decision to earn money in a shorter period.
+They spend researching and analyzing market trends to make quick decisions to earn money in a shorter period.

 Advantages and Disadvantages of Active Investment